 Rogers Smith and Margaret Dorsey of the School of Arts and Sciences, Dean Richard Gelles of the School of Social Policy and Practice and Steven Larson of the School of Medicine discuss immigration.

 Penn in the News

-Arthur Caplan of the School of Medicine comments on a National Institutes of Health ethics case.
+Arthur Caplan of the School of Medicine comments on new donor organ procurement initiatives.

-Diana Mutz of the School of Arts and Sciences says civility is strong in the new Congress.
+Donald Kettl of the School of Arts and Sciences says disaster preparedness in the U.S. has decreased in recent years.